danicafine/qconsf-python/README.md

 `python3 user_consumer.py`

+We have also included a small streaming example that transforms the events in the `user` topic by masking a field.
+Execute it by running:

+`python3 user_streaming.py`

 ## Altering Clients

 This sample repository is meant to provide an easy sandbox environment to interact with consumers and producers.
 Review the [producer](https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html) and [consumer](https://docs.confluent.io/platform/current/installation/configuration/consumer-configs.html) configuration parameters from the workshop and those included in `./config/config.yaml`.